 - Economic Analysis

-- # 1 In the long run Stock Price corrects itself.
+- In the long run, Stock Price corrects itself.

 What is Technical Analysis?

 It is also a method of evaluating Securities.
-But the entire game here is dependent upon the statistics generated by the market.
-Charts and patterns are the Bread and Butter of technical analysis.
+But the entire game here depends on the statistics generated by the market.
+So charts and patterns are the Bread and Butter of technical analysis.

-So let’s see what are the characteristics of technical analysis:
+So let’s see what the characteristics of technical analysis are:

-- This analysis uses past price movements to predict its future price movements.
+- This analysis uses past price movements to predict future price movements.

-- Trends and Patterns play a major role, rather than the Intrinsic Value.
+- Trends and Patterns play a significant role, rather than the Intrinsic Value.

 - Market Price is everything.
 Factors affecting it are not considered, like in fundamental analysis.